KaustubhLall/229-Project-Group-6/sphinx/docs/_build/html/_sources/index.rst.txt

-Welcome to Gruop 6 Report's documentation!
+Welcome to Group 6's Documentation!
 ==========================================

 This is just a test, we will update it later.

+Requirements:

+	This project depends on the following packages:
+	...
+	...

 Contents:
 We will talk about the visualizations and predictions.